 I live in a very humid climate.
 Will that effect my pochade box?

 The boxes themselves are pretty tolerant of different climates, I have customers all over the world including Florida and Hawaii, and have taken boxes of my own from the dry cold winter of Montana to the Caribbean side of Nicaragua, or Hawaii, and it’s fine.
 Wood is pretty tolerant of absorbing and releasing moisture as long as the process is slowed and controlled by the finish on the wood.
-I use a linseed/varnish blend, and the box has been dunked in that several times and rubbed down a couple of more times after that.
+As I am now using a straight polyurethane finish, the boxes will be protected from rapid moisture change even better than the linseed/varnish blend I have used for many years.
+For the linseed/varnish blend finished boxes, the box has been dunked in that several times and rubbed down a couple of more times after that.
 It’s an easy finish to renew, just pick up something like Watco Danish oil or Tung oil and give the box a rub down from time to time and the wood will really appreciate it, just takes a few minutes.
 That holds true for a place like Arizona as well—it’s all about controlling the speed with which moisture enters and leaves the wood.
 No surface coating will prevent wood from reaching a moisture equilibrium with it's environment—it's all about making that process into a slow, even one.
 If you are heading somewhere extremely dry, or extremely wet, give the box an oil rub-down if it hasn't had one for awhile.
 Slow down that moisture transfer...